iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 each precinct and displays precinct numbers.
 You may have to zoom out

-to see this.
+to see the result.

 - Clicking within a precinct does a temporary, light color fill of